AlexLoughln117/AlexLoughln117.github.io/_posts/2019-12-28-blakademik.md

 language: 'HTML5, CSS, PHP, jQuery'
 headline: >-
-  A bold and modern website to be the home for an exciting discussion series from a uniquely black perspective.
+  A bold and modern website to be the home for an exciting discussion series which has a uniquely black perspective.
 ---
 #### The Short: